- a) who cares

 cauliflower rice.
 Something new and delish!

-sweet potato and tapioca or cassava.
+sweet potato and cassava.
 Starchy tubers have many redeeming qualities.

 What is farro?
 Farro is actually an umbrella term for three ancient grains: einkorn, emmer, and spelt.
 Most farro grown in the US is emmer.
 Emmer is also used for most pasta in Italy, which is why gluten sufferers can go to Italy and eat their pasta without suffering.
 I don’t recommend spelt because it’s very similar to (and the precursor of) modern wheat.
 Sometimes cereal grains are also called farro, so if you see it on a menu or at your grocer, find out what it really is.
 Cereal grains like wheat and rye are part of the family Poaceae and are the seeds of grasses.